gshs-ornl/wbstats/README.md

 -   Support for searching and downloading data in multiple languages
 -   Access to the World Bank Data Catalog Metadata, providing among other information; update schedules and supported languages
 -   Ability to return `POSIXct` dates for easy integration into plotting and time-series analysis techniques
+-   Returns data in long format for direct integration with packages like `ggplot2` and `dplyr`
 -   Support for Most Recent Value queries
 -   Support for `grep` style searching for data descriptions and names
 -   Ability to download data not only by country, but by aggregates as well, such as High Income or South Asia